Course info fall 2019

-Note: On Tuesday 12/11 I will bring the lablists to the lecture so you can sign up for the labs.
+Note: Before the labs you should gather in k-space (Q179) at the Berzelius laboratory, the Q-building.
+It is the big seminar and meeting room.
+On Tuesday 12/11 I will bring the lablists to the lecture so you can sign up for the labs.
 The Coulomb-lab will be in week 48 and the PLE-lab in week 49.

 The course book is: The physics of low-dimensional structures and quantum devices by John H. Davies and you should order it yourselves from e. g. bokus or buy it at KFS.

 The initial part and the optics part will be lectured by Prof. Mats-Erik Pistol

 The transport part will be lectured by Dr. Adam Burke

 Slides on Chapter 6 (password protected)

 The material on quantum dots is not included in Davies, you should instead read: Text om Quantum Dots.
 The most important material is on pages 1 to 9, but if you are interested you can read up to mid-page 12.
 This document is allowed during the exam.